Welcome to Gordonstoun International Summer School…

 17th July –

 Students will receive instruction in English as an Additional Language or, for those boys and girls who are fluent in English, they can choose one of the following: Information Technology or Literature and Creative Writing or French Language or Film and Photography.

 Arts and Crafts, Technology, Confidence Building, Music Making, Drama, Sailing and Sport will be integrated into the programme and students will be helped further to develop self-reliance through Adventurous Activities and Ocean Cruising.
 Recreational and optional activities are also offered.

 A chance for you to see for yourself…

 Claire enjoys travelling to different countries and meeting with families interested in GISS and of course saying hello to those who have been to GISS in past years.
-In preparation for 2019 she has been to Asia, the Middle East and Europe and most recently to Turkey.
-As the trips get scheduled, the dates will published below and she looks forward to returning to many of the locations she has been to this year.
+As the trips get scheduled, the dates will be published below and she looks forward to returning to many of the locations she has been to this year.
 It is likely that she will be visiting these countries as follows: